dcaravana/interview_restapi/README.md

 models through signals (`pre_save` in this case), which is great so there is no need to alter the default View and to keep the logic together with the corresponding model (in this case `Comment` and the call to tone analyser).

+Adding tests as of here http://www.django-rest-framework.org/api-guide/testing/ Created tests for models and API.
+TODO complete.